 - Provide goods or services

-What about you?
-Is there an asset in your life that you have yet to leverage?
+Is there an asset in your life that you can leverage?

 Leveraging side jobs to pay off student loans might not mean debt freedom overnight, it WILL pay off!